RedAndBlackZone/redandblackzone/README.md

 # redandblackzone
-This is the main website portfolio of Steve Little.
+This is the main website portfolio of Steve Little (there's always something to improve).